piegope/doc/docs/content/en/powershell/Getting-started/getting-started.md

 ### Verifying PowerShell v7+ is installed

+To verify if PowerShell v7+ is installed, press Win+R and enter `pwsh` in the dialog box that will appear.
+Pressing Enter should open PowerShell if it is installed, or bring up an error window if it is not.

+#### Installing PowerShell v7+

 There are two types of PowerShell: Windows PowerShell and just plain PowerShell.
 The former is installed by default on every version of Windows but the latter is not and therefore requires a separate installation.
 Since Devolutions' products only support PowerShell proper, it will need to be installed manually.
 Here is how:

 1. Got to [Microsoft's PowerShell GitHub repository releases page](https://github.com/PowerShell/PowerShell/releases).